Star Constellations | The Zodiac

 In astrology, the zodiac constellations familiar to us as astrology signs are neatly divided into 12 segments of sky 30° of longitude wide.
 The Sun then spends around one month in each of the zodiac signs as it makes its one annual 360° trek across the sky.

 In astronomy, however, the degrees of longitude marking each zodiac constellation are not equally sized.
 As such, the number of days the Sun spends in each zodiac constellation varies accordingly.
-This can be seen in the following list (days in brackets), which includes an unofficial thirteenth zodiac constellation called Ophiuchus, whose modern boundary also intersects the ecliptic:
+This can be seen in the following list, which includes an unofficial thirteenth zodiac constellation called Ophiuchus, whose modern boundary also intersects the ecliptic:

 Capricornus